The House on Sorority Row: Filming

-The House on Sorority Row was the directorial debut of director Rosman as well as the first feature film of cinematographer Tim Suhrstedt.
+The House on Sorority Row was the directorial debut of Rosman and the first feature film of cinematographer Tim Suhrstedt.
 Both had met while working as assistant directors on Brian De Palma's Home Movies (1980).
-Filming took place on location in Pikesville, Maryland, with establishing campus shots at the University of Maryland, in the summer of 1981.
-The production had originally been slated to shoot in Washington, D.C., where the production company was located.
+Filming took place on location in Pikesville, with establishing campus shots at the University of Maryland, in the summer of 1981.
+The production had originally been slated to shoot in D.C., where the production company was located.
 However, Rosman found the house location featured in the film in Pikesville, which was in foreclosure, allowing the crew to film for a low cost.
 Upon arriving at the house to shoot, the crew found two squatters living in the house, who they allowed to work as video assistants.
 Vincent Peranio, a frequent collaborator with John Waters, agreed to serve as the film's production designer, and dressed the entire house to appear as a sorority.

 The initial budget for the film was $300,000.
-However, the production ran out of funds midway through filming, and Rosman had to secure a loan from a cousin in Los Angeles in order to complete the film.
+However, the production ran out of funds midway through filming, and Rosman had to secure a loan from a cousin in L.A. in order to complete the film.
 Throughout principal photography, the cast stayed at Koinonia, a farm retreat in Pikesville where they lived together in "dorm-like" conditions.
-The film was a non-Screen Actors Guild production, and Kozak and McNeil both recall receiving $50 per diem compensation for their days on set.
+The film was a non-SAG production, and Kozak and McNeil both recall receiving $50 per diem compensation for their days on set.

-While principal photography occurred exclusively in Maryland, additional transitional shots and pickups were completed in Los Angeles.
-Among these included the shot of Davidson's character Vicki being impaled through the eye with the cane.
+While principal photography occurred exclusively in Maryland, additional transitional shots and pickups were completed in L.A..
+Among these was the shot of Davidson's character, Vicki, being impaled through the eye with the cane.

 Post-production

-Film Ventures International, an independent distributor, purchased the film for distribution after principal photography was complete, and also gave the filmmakers an additional $125,000 to complete post-production (the majority of which went toward scoring and mixing the film).
+FVI, an independent distributor, purchased the film for distribution after principal photography was complete, and also gave the filmmakers an additional $125,000 to complete post-production (the majority of which went toward scoring and mixing).
 In an interview with director Mark Rosman, it was revealed that Lois Kelso Hunt's performance is entirely dubbed, as her natural speaking voice was deemed not "scary" enough for the role of Mrs. Slater.
 While her demeanor and performance were apt, Rosman found her voice not as husky as he had envisioned.

-According to Rosman, Film Ventures requested two changes to the final cut of the film: The first was that the opening flashback scene, which was shot in black and white, be colorized; the sequence was then color-tinted to be black and blue.
-The second change was in regards to the original ending.
+According to Rosman, Film Ventures requested two changes to the final cut of the film: The first was that the opening flashback scene, which was shot in black and white, be colourised; the sequence was then color-tinted to be black and blue.
+The second change was regarding the original ending.
 In the director's original ending, Katherine is discovered floating dead in the pool, apparently Eric's final victim.
-Film Ventures felt the ending too downbeat, so as a result Katherine survives in the finished version.
+Film Ventures felt the ending was too downbeat, so Katherine survives in the finished version.